 Today’s AOC reflects the beliefs of the INAO, which was formed in 1935 to oversee the winemaking process in French wineries.
 However, government monitoring of agriculture dates back to monitoring Roquefort in the 15th century.
 The AOC seal was created in the 1950s; in 1990, the INAO extended its work to agriculture products other than wine, including the above-mentioned honey, cheese, meat, lentils, and lavender.

-A question many have when learning of the AOC is of its necessity.
 What prompted the formation of the INAO and the AOC system?
-In the 1930s, producers of higher-quality wines voiced concerns with the overabundance of lower-quality wines and other industry issues, like fraud and mislabeling.
-The organization and AOC system were formed in response with hope of providing a “guarantee” of quality and consistency and the solidification of what practices (in the vineyard and throughout the wine-making process) constitute wines from each region.
+In the 1930s, producers of higher-quality wines voiced concerns with the overabundance of lower-quality wines and other industry issues, such as fraud and mislabeling.
+The organization and AOC system were formed in response, with hope of providing a “guarantee” of quality and consistency and the solidification of what practices (in the vineyard and throughout the wine-making process) constitute wines from each region.

 The INAO consists of twelve regional committees: Alsace and Eastern France, Champagne, Southwest, Loire Valley, Burgundy, Languedoc-Roussillon, Rhône Valley, Provence-Corsica, Vins Doux Naturels, Cognac, Armagnac and Eaux-de-Vie de Cidre.

-With the AOC, French wines are placed into four main categories, listed from what is considered the lowest quality to the highest; Vin de Table, Vin de Pays (VDP), Vin Dèlimitè de Qualitè Supèrieure (VDQS) and Appellation d’Origine Controlée (AOC).
+With the AOC, French wines are placed into four main categories that I’ve listed from what is considered the lowest quality to the highest; Vin de Table, Vin de Pays (VDP), Vin Dèlimitè de Qualitè Supèrieure (VDQS) and Appellation d’Origine Controlée (AOC).

-– Vin de Table: Did you just order a”house” red?
-You are drinking a Vin de Table.
-Translated as “table wine,” these are the unassuming every-day drinking wines that are known for affordability.
+Did you just order a “house red?”
+You are drinking a Vin de Table, or “table wine.”
+These are the unassuming, every-day drinking wines that are known for affordability.
 In relation to the price (often just a few euros), the quality is actually quite high.
 A Vin de Table will not list the area that its grapes have been grown.

 Criticisms of the AOC

-Above all else, the AOC system is used by consumers as a buying guide.
+Above all, the AOC system is used by consumers as a buying guide.
 Understanding the requirements for each designation will ensure that the buyer understands exactly what he or she is paying for.
 But taste is always subjective.
-If you prefer the taste of a particular “lower” quality Vin de Pays to a “higher” quality AOC wine: then in your opinion, it is better!
-Do not let labels determine what wines you think are better.
-Taste always wins in the end. 🙂
+If you prefer the taste of a particular “lower” quality Vin de Pays to a “higher” quality AOC wine, then it is better.
+Do not let labels determine what wines you think are better as taste always wins in the end.